Manage your meeting types

 Reminder email

 Templates will drive the output by guiding Vega.
-This is what makes it powerful and very flexible.
+This is what makes them powerful and very flexible.
 It's also important to keep in mind that you can define templates for each meeting type.

 Vega's tips